h1dz/Pen-Testing/README.md

 The following scripts are not final versions as of yet, but still work fine.
 For the linux bash scripts you will need to make sure you run `chmod +x <script.sh>` first to make them executable.
+Check wordlist paths to make sure they are the same as yours otherwise will result in a error.

 ## smb3num.sh
 This bash script will enumerate SMB shares on port 445 and save results to a .txt file.